rodrigue89/Swizzle/Tutorials/Protocols (#6).md

 }
 ```

-Now, we can use this function to print the name of a person.
+Now, we can use this function to print the name of any person.

 ```
 printName(p); // where `p` is a person